-Alan moved to Ashland in 2017 with his wife and two kids - Miki and Miles.
+Alan moved to Ashland in 2017 with his wife and three kids.

 He graduated from Northeastern University with a Master's Degree in Computer Science.
-He currently works as a software developer for an Asset Management Firm in Boston.
-He is also a member of the CFA Institute.
+He currently works in the FinTech space for an Asset Management Firm in Boston.

-Besides being an AREA board member, Alan is excited to be the newest member of the Ashland Affordable Housing Trust.
+Alan oversees operational and administrative functions for AREA.
+Besides being an AREA board member, Alan is a board member of the Ashland Affordable Housing Trust.

-He enjoys outdoor sports like basketball and snowboarding.
+He enjoys outdoor activities with his kids - camping, basketball and snowboarding.
 You can be sure to find him smoking ribs and brisket in his spare time.